MadManMcIvor/Wheelz/README.md

 - Create Technicians
 - Create, List, Delete, and mark as complete Appointments
 - Search for past Services by VIN
+- Create sales person
+- Create potential customers
+- Create a sales record and list all sales
+- Select a sales person from a drop down list and view detail of their sales

 **Context Map**